huggingface/transformers/docs/source/model_doc/vision_text_dual_encoder.rst

 used for zero-shot vision tasks such image-classification or retrieval.

-In `LiT: Zero-Shot Transfer with Locked-image Text Tuning <https://arxiv.org/abs/2111.07991>`__ it is shown how leveraging pre-trained (locked/frozen) image and text model yields for contrastive learning yields significant improvment on new zero-shot vision tasks such as image classification or retrieval.
+In `LiT: Zero-Shot Transfer with Locked-image Text Tuning <https://arxiv.org/abs/2111.07991>`__ it is shown how leveraging pre-trained (locked/frozen) image and text model for contrastive learning yields significant improvment on new zero-shot vision tasks such as image classification or retrieval.

 VisionTextDualEncoderConfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~